Minoru/blog.tty8.org/posts/2012-03-29-full-text-feed-entries-with-hakyll.markdown

 ```

 Oops… Now our feed contains a lot of garbage because we included full HTML page
 into it!
 And that's the moment of truth.
-I'll first show what I originally did,
+I'll first show you what I originally
-just so you understand what you **should not do**:
+did, just so you understand what **should not be done**:

 ```Haskell
 create "feed.rss" $ requireAll_ "posts/*"